DevPieter/Lobstar-v2/README.md

 ## Overview

 **Lobstar** is an advanced whitelisting and connection management system for Minecraft networks using the **Velocity** proxy.
-It provides a modern, easy-to-use web dashboard that empowers server admins to manage players, servers, whitelists, and virtual hosts with ease.
+It provides a modern, easy-to-use web dashboard that helps server admins to manage players, servers, whitelists, and virtual hosts with ease.

-Whether you're running a large network or a small private setup, Lobstar offers powerful tools to keep your server infrastructure organized and secure.
+Whether you're running a large network or a small private setup, Lobstar aims to simplify server and player management.

 ## Features